IT21284502/tvOS/readme.md

-TV Music Player — Simple Project Report
+TV Music Player — tvOS Application
-#1.
-Introduction

-This project is a minimal tvOS music player application built using SwiftUI.
-The goal was to create a clean, functional, and easy-to-navigate media player suitable for demonstrations, academic assignments, or beginner-level tvOS development.
+A simple, clean, and functional music player built for tvOS using SwiftUI.
+This project showcases playlist navigation, audio playback, and smooth focus-based interactions.

-2. Project Overview
+Overview

-TV Music Player is a lightweight prototype that focuses on clear UI, smooth navigation, and basic audio playback.
+TV Music Player is a lightweight prototype that focuses on clarity and ease of use.
-Users can browse a playlist, select a track, control playback, and return to the playlist at any time.
+Users can browse tracks, select a song, control playback, and return to the playlist at any time.

-Core Capabilities

-Browse a playlist of audio files

-Select a song to start playback

-Play, Pause, Next, and Previous controls
+What it offers

+Playlist browsing

+Play / Pause / Next / Previous

 Real-time progress bar

-Repeat mode toggle
+Repeat toggle

-tvOS focus-based navigation (Apple TV remote or keyboard)
+Smooth Apple TV remote navigation

-3. Features
+Features
-3.1 Playlist Screen
+Playlist Screen

 Displays all available audio tracks

-Uses native tvOS focus navigation
+Native tvOS focus navigation

-Selecting a track transitions to the Player screen
+Selecting a track opens the Player screen

-3.2 Player Screen
+Player Screen

-Shows current song name
+Shows the current song name

-Playback controls:
+Playback controls

-Play

-Pause

-Next

-Previous

-Repeat toggle

 Real-time progress bar

 Back button to return to playlist

-3.3 Audio Engine
+Audio Handling

-Built using AVAudioPlayer
+Powered by AVAudioPlayer

 Timer-based progress tracking

-Smooth synchronization between UI and audio state
+Smooth state sync between UI and audio

-4. Technology Stack
+Tech Stack

 Platform: tvOS

+Language: Swift

 Frameworks: SwiftUI, AVFoundation

-Language: Swift

-Navigation: tvOS focus system

-Audio: AVAudioPlayer for playback

-5. Purpose of the App
+Purpose

-Demonstrate basic tvOS UI interactions

-Teach focus-based navigation

-Provide a simple template for media apps

-Serve as an assignment-friendly sample project

-6. Conclusion

-The TV Music Player app delivers a smooth, intuitive tvOS experience using minimal code.
-Its clean design and functional audio controls make it ideal for learning, experimenting, or presenting a basic tvOS application.
+This project serves as a simple demonstration of tvOS user interaction, audio playback, and SwiftUI structure—ideal for assignments, prototypes, and beginners.